davidrhoden/davidrhoden-basic-netlify/timeline/jandtwp/jandtwp-ottos-jun-9-2006.md

 ---
-title: "Jimmy and The Wolfpack played at Otto's Shrunken Head."
+title: "Jimmy and The Wolfpack played at Otto’s Shrunken Head."
 date: 2006-06-09T20:00:00.000Z
 excerpt: This was a nice place to play in New York.
 category: rock